 Now of course not everyone who chooses cremation does so to make a secular statement.
 Increasingly people are choosing cremation for simple economic reasons.
 Cremation often runs between a quarter to one-half the cost of burial.

 But is it sinful to be cremated?
-The Bible doesn’t expressly say so, but the pattern of Scripture is certainly instructive, and I think ought to be regarded as normative.
-And the pattern of Scripture is clearly in favor of burial as the only honorable disposal of the remains of the dead.
+The Bible doesn’t expressly say so, but the pattern of Scripture is certainly instructive and ought to be regarded as normative; and this pattern is clearly in favor of burial as the only honorable disposal of the remains of the dead.
 Certainly, the care of the body in burial accords well with the Christian hope of the resurrection and it serves as the last testimony the Christian can give to Jesus Christ.

 It is not at all surprising that as unbelief in the church increases, so should the acceptance of cremation as a viable alternative to burial.